 The District maintains seven individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the General Fund and Special Reserve Fund, both of which are considered to be "major" funds.
-Data from the other five governmental funds are combined into a single, aggregate presentation.
+Information is presented separately in the governmental fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the General Fund, Special Reserve Fund and Illinois Municipal Retirement and Social Security Fund which are considered to be "major" funds.
+Data from the other four governmental funds are combined into a single, aggregate presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.